Fort Cornwallis, Penang: your essential visitor guide

 Entry fee for Fort Cornwallis and opening times

-Fort Cornwallis is open 8am to 11pm.
+Fort Cornwallis is open 8.00am to 8.00pm (closes Tuesdays at 7.00pm).
 Entry fees are payable by debit or credit cards only, cash is not accepted.

-It’s RM20 for non-Malaysians, RM10 for Malaysians.
+It’s RM20 for non-MyKadders, RM10 for MyKad holders.
 There is only one ticket type, with no discounts for children, students, etc.

 What to expect from your visit

 Fort Cornwallis was originally laid out in a star-shape and has retained the same layout to this day.
-Even though the surrounding area has changed dramatically, with several large trees now in the grounds, there’s still a strong sense of history within the walls.
-Looking out to sea, with the canon in the foreground, you can easily imagine British soldiers manning their posts and waiting for an enemy who would never appear.
+Although the surrounding area has changed dramatically, with several large trees now standing in the grounds, there’s still a strong sense of history within the walls.
+Looking out to sea, with the cannons in the foreground, you can easily imagine British soldiers manning their posts, waiting for an enemy who would never appear.

-When we first visited Fort Cornwallis almost twenty years ago, the fort was in much better upkeep, and it has lost some of the interest it once had.
-The storerooms are still a welcome retreat from the heat, but are mostly bare with none of the artefacts and displays which used to help inform a visit.
+When we first visited Fort Cornwallis almost twenty years ago, the fort was in much better upkeep, and there’s no question it’s lost some of the interest and ambience it once had.
+The storerooms are still a welcome retreat from the heat, but are mostly bare with none of the artefacts and displays that used to help inform a visit.

 At times, the whole site has a slightly end-of-season feel, as if it’s patiently waiting for its next cash investment.
-The extensive building works (including the reinstatement of the moat) have no doubt taken some of the finance and focus away from the interior of the fort.
-Hopefully when that is completed, the interior will get some investment.
+The extensive building works (including the reinstatement of the moat, completed in 2025) have no doubt taken some of the finance and focus away from the interior of the fort.
+Hopefully now that the work on the moat is finished, the interior will get some much needed care and investment.

-However, even taking that into account, a visit to Fort Cornwallis is still highly rewarding, especially if you’re keen on Penang’s colonial history.
-Only two of the original buildings have survived (the chapel and gunpowder room), although both are locked-up and inaccessible to visitors.
+Even taking all that into account, a visit to Fort Cornwallis is still highly rewarding, especially if you’re keen on Penang’s colonial history.
+Only two of the original buildings have survived (the chapel and gunpowder room), although both are often locked-up and only occasionally accessible to visitors.

 Head over to the Queen Victoria Clocktower viewpoint for an interesting perspective on how modern George Town crept up towards the edge of the fort.
 The old warehouses are interesting but neglected, with the large and unattractive Chamber of Commerce building dominating the immediate skyline.